Christmas for Shepherds

 These men living close to nature, spending their days and nights watching livestock, were alerted by the armies of Heaven to the arrival of God.

-You can feel the cold night, the chill and shock settling in for these Judean shepherds whose lives are constant in the monotony of their low-wage work.
+The glory filled a dark night sky and disappeared, extinguished in a moment, the lonely Judean hillsides silent again, returned to a cold, dark night, the shock settling in for these shepherds whose lives are constant in the monotony of their low-wage work.

 “The manger is no place for a king, but a Lamb.”
 Francis Bonhoeffer